oSoc17/smartflanders-backend/README.md

 - `getRealTimeMaxAge()`: Return the amount of seconds the dynamic data can be cached.
 This will be put in the cache headers of the dataset.

-### 2) Adding the graph processor to the cron file
+### 2) Adding the graph processor to the .env file
-In order for the cron job to gather data for the new dataset, its graph processor must be added to `cron.php` in the variable `$processors`.
+In order for the cron job to gather data for the new dataset, it must be defined in the .env file.
+The following variables must be created/updated to add the new dataset:
+- `DATASETS`: contains a comma-separated list of dataset names.
+The name of the dataset must be added here (it is recommended to use the same name here as in `getName()`)
+- `[DATASET_NAME]_PATH`: Contains the fully classified class name for the given dataset. `[DATASET_NAME]` here must be the same name as added in `DATASETS`.

 ### 3) Publishing the dataset
 There are two ways in which a new dataset can be published: either it will be published on its own (no router needed),